gkw0010/SurgVidLM/README.md

 ## Dataset

 Download the dataset from [here](https://pan.quark.cn/s/0e6f74ff02fc#/list/share).
+For the convenience of uploading, we have split the video of the test set into two parts.
+After downloading, please put these two parts together.

 Note that the test set of our SVU-31K is available, the training set will be publicly available after the paper is accepted.

 After downloading the data, put all the `json` files into `./LLaMA-Factory/data` and change the videos path to your local path.